 Coverage for non-U.S. residents varies and can be checked by clicking here.

-Will my intern abroad program be open this summer?
+Will my intern abroad program be open this year?

 We are making plans for reopening our overseas internships programs on a case-by-case basis, based on the latest travel advisories for each country, the status of local health risks, and any local government or border restrictions that might remain in place.
 Since we host interns from countries all over the world, our approach to opening programs is based entirely on local conditions and guidance from the relevant local authorities.
 Each intern should make their own assessment on whether they will be able to travel to participate in their program based on their own individual circumstances.

 For a list of intern abroad programs that are already open for accepting in-country participants, please refer to the top of this page.
 As the situation in each country is changing constantly, we are not able to provide certainty around program availability until a few weeks before each intern’s start date.

 We are proactively contacting all interns who are due to travel in the near future to advise on program availability.
 Please contact your Internship Manager or get in touch for up to date information on country-specific plans.

 If you are due to travel from September onwards, our current advice is to hold off from changing or cancelling your travel until we have greater certainty over when our programs will begin operating again.